- Step-by-step procedures

 2 | Students reflect on Miep Gies’ sentiment that even an ordinary person can “turn on a small light in a dark room.”
 They learn that, during this lesson, they will investigate ways that ordinary people (them!) can stand up against prejudice and intolerance in their communities. |

-3 | Students identify people they know in their own lives or in public life or history who have stood against bias or hate.
+3 | Students identify people they know in their own lives or in public life or history who have worked for a more just society.
 They turn and talk to a partner about what they think enabled these people to help others.
-The handout, Profiles of Young Activists, is distributed, which features stories of ordinary young people who have stood up against prejudice.
-In small groups, students are assigned to read at least one of the profiles and create a list of attributes that enabled that person to take action against hate. |
+The handout, Profiles of Young Advocates, is distributed, which features stories of ordinary people who have embodied characteristics such as being proud of their identity, combating antisemitism, and building bridges between different groups of people.
+In small groups, students read at least one of the profiles and create a list of attributes and values that enabled that person or people to advocate for a better society.

 4 | Students next practice applying some of the behaviors they have thought about to real-life scenarios.
 The handout, Action Planning, is distributed and the directions are reviewed together.
 In small groups students are assigned a scenario from the Taking Action: Scenarios for Discussion handout (or they select one that feels relevant to them).
 Students discuss the scenario using the questions provided and then complete the action planning grid in response to the scenario. |